pnp/blog/content/weekly-agenda/24-03-18/index.md

 {{< notice important>}}
 As US moved already to Daylight Savings Time on 10th of March, timings of the calls can be a bit off within your calendar, depending on your country and Daylight Savings Time model.
 For example for Europe, we are back to normal timings starting from 30th of March when Europe moves to Daylight Savings time.

-If you download the recurrent invites of the meetings, those are automatically correctly aligned in your calendar.
+If you download the recurrent invites of the meeting(s), those are automatically correctly aligned in your calendar.
 Sorry for the inconvience this might cause.
 {{< /notice >}}

 This is the agenda for the upcoming week: